 Screen and Film School Brighton has a number of partnerships with local private Halls of Residences.
 There are a number of benefits to living in Halls including strong communities, lots of room choices, 24-hour security and all-inclusive rent.

-Here are the three Halls of Residence we work with:
+Here are a selection of Halls of Residence we work with:

 Alumno, Lewes Road